Air flow - volume and velocity - due to stack or flue effect caused by indoor hot and outdoor cold temperature difference.

 The calculator below can be used to calculate the air flow volume and velocity in a duct similar to the drawing above.
 The friction coefficient used is 0.019 which is appropriate for normal galvanized steel ducts.

-The density of the outside air can be calculated like
+The density of the outside air can be calculated as

-The density of the inside air can be calculated like
+The density of the inside air can be calculated as

-The velocity through the duct can be calculated like
+The velocity through the duct can be calculated as

 = 3.7 m/s

 q = (3.7 m/s) 3.14 (0.2 m) 2 / 4

 that these equations can be used for dry air, not for mass flow and energy loss calculations where air humidity may have vast effects.